IHE/ITI.NPFS/input/pagecontent/testplan.md

 ## Integration Test Procedure

 Integration Testing in this context is where two SUT of paired actors test against each other.
-Integration testing is often limited by the capability of the client (Document Source or Document Consumer), which may support only a subset of the semantics required to be supported by the server (Document Recipient or Document Responder).Full message semantics and failure-modes are more thoroughly exercised with unit (conformance) tests.
+Integration testing is often limited by the capability of the client (Document Source or Document Consumer), which may support only a subset of the semantics required to be supported by the server (Document Recipient or Document Responder).
+Full message semantics and failure-modes are more thoroughly exercised with unit (conformance) tests.

 The tests listed below are defined in [Gazelle Master Model](https://gazelle.ihe.net/GMM) and are performed by systems testing NPFS at IHE Connectathons.